 Rajesh Mahapatra is the former Editor of The Press Trust of India

-Krishnadevan is Consulting Editor at BasisPoint Insight.
+Krishnadevan is Editorial Director at BasisPoint Insight.

 Chandra advises companies on big-picture narratives on strategy and markets.